asesidaa/GC-local-server-rewrite/doc/ImportCertificatesInX0.md

 # Run on Arcade Machine

-Since the arcade is using some version XP, which does not support SHA256, the generated certification will not work.
+Since the arcade is using some version of Windows XP, which does not support SHA256, the generated certification will not work.

 To solve this issue, you have to generate a certification using weaker signature algorithm.